Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that is life threatening.

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 39.

 Stevenson WG.
 Ventricular arrhythmias.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 65.